lightningrodlabs/files/README.md

 ### Features

 - Store a file privately on source-chain
+- Share a file publicly (On DHT).
+- Download a file shared publicly
 - Send a file privately to another agent
-- Share a file publicly (ON DHT).
 - Accept or decline a file sent from another agent (and store it on source-chain)
-- Download a file shared publicly

 #### Affordances